 Novatech has prepared this Planning Rationale in support of Minor Zoning By-law Amendment and Site Plan Control applications for the property at 295-355 Deschâtelets Avenue (the "Subject Property").
-The Subject Property is comprised of two development blocks (Block 28 and Block 29).
+The Subject Property is comprised of two development blocks on an approved Plan of Subdivision (Block 28 and Block 29, Plan 4M-1596).
 Blocks 28 and 29 are separated by a pedestrian connection through the grand allée located between Deschâtelets Avenue and the forecourt park.
 It is proposed to construct a total of 18 semi-detached dwellings and 12 townhouse dwellings on the Subject Property.
 Pedestrian access is proposed from Deschâtelets Avenue, Des Oblats Avenue and the forecourt park.
 The proposed development will require modifications to site grading, drainage and landscaping on the property.